 Made at 7,500 feet in Durango, Colorado, all reeds are adjusted by oboist and double reed instructor, Khara Wolf.
-With over a decade of high altitude reed making experience, these reeds will offer a proper opening, stability, pitch, and response at these difficult elevations
+With over 15 years of high altitude reed making experience, these reeds will offer a proper opening, stability, pitch, and response at these difficult elevations

 A Note On Materials Used For My Personal Oboe Reeds

 The oboe reeds I make for myself are hand gouged using a custom RDG 10 mm blade/bed gouger with the center measuring 57-59 and the sides about 47.
 Cane selection comes from first available medium-hard cane and measures 9.5-10 mm in diameter.
 The finished length is around 68 mm with a heart length of about 5 mm.
 I tie my reeds on Stevens, Glotin, or Pisoni 45mm cork staples.
 Reeds are made on a Mack-Pfeiffer (medium narrow) shaper tip.